 After Pearl Harbor, the U.S. joined the fight against Nazi Germany, Imperial Japan and Fascist Italy.
-America’s late entry into WWII has drawn criticism, but there was no doubt that once America joined it came with full force.
+America’s late entry into WWII has drawn criticism, but there was no doubt that once America joined, it came with full force.
 Basilone’s unit (1st Battalion, 7th Marines, 1st Marine Division) soon found themselves in the thick of the fighting defending the island of Guadalcanal.
 Guadalcanal was where this ordinary man’s extraordinary courage first showed itself.

-During October 24-25 in 1942, the Marines faced a frontal assault from over 3,000 Japanese troops of the Sendai Division.
+During October 24 and 25 in 1942, the Marines faced a frontal assault from over 3,000 Japanese troops of the Sendai Division.
 The Japanese, probably World War II’s best jungle fighters, attacked in typical Samurai fashion.
 The troops regarded death in battle as something to aspire to, not fear.
 Commanding two machine gun sections, Basilone readily obliged their aspirations.
 The citation for his Congressional Medal of Honor described his efforts in the battle.

 “In a fierce frontal attack with the Japanese blasting his guns with grenades and mortar fire, one of Sgt.
 Basilone’s sections, with its guncrews, was put out of action, leaving only two men able to carry on.
 Moving an extra gun into position, he placed it in action, then, under continual fire, repaired another and personally manned it, gallantly holding his line until replacements arrived.”